Here are some more amazing photographs that can take us back.

 Sioux Indian Teepees

-All of them were nomadic tribes, that hunted bison.
-As you can see in the photo, they built teepees, which was a high point of their lives living on the great plains.
 Although we are not very sure where this photo was taken exactly, it is probably safe to guess that it was somewhere in the Dakota Territory.
-Wherever they ended up, what they did was pretty awesome!

 Old Mission Church

-Another incredibly well-known gunfighter during the wild west was all-around man Doc Holliday.
-As we have mentioned him earlier on in this list, he was a good friend of Wyatt Earp. one occupation you would have never guessed, he was also a dentist and a gambler.
-A little hard to believe for a man like him, huh?
+Another incredibly well-known gunfighter during the wild west was Doc Holliday.
+As we have mentioned earlier on in this list, he was also a good friend of Wyatt Earp.

 Aboriginal Life Among the Navajo Indians Near Old Fort Defiance, New Mexico